Big data engineer

 Discover what's on offer at your school on Apprenticeships.scot.

-There are many ways to get qualified for this job.
+There are many ways to become a big data engineer.
 You could go to college, university or get work-based qualifications, like an apprenticeship.

 Postgraduate data engineering courses are available.
 A background in a related field such as business, quantitative science or computing is helpful when applying.

 Not all employers list specific qualifications they need.
-They they might ask for relevant experience, usually work based, that demonstrates a range of transferable skills.
+They they might ask for relevant experience, usually work-based, that demonstrates a range of transferable skills.

-You'd need to show up-to-date knowledge and experience of software and programming developments.
+You'll likely need to show up-to-date knowledge and experience of software and programming developments.
 It's also helpful to have this for many scripting languages.

 Find the right course for you